janawold1/PhD_thesis/Chapter_4/4_angsd.md

 ```
 These genotype liklihoods were then used as input for [ngsF](https://github.com/fgvieira/ngsF) from the [ngsTools](https://github.com/mfumagalli/ngsTools) suite.

-Although genotype likelihoods were estimated for the 'global' data set, inbreeding coefficients were estimated for the AU and TI populations independently.
+Although genotype likelihoods were estimated for the 'global' data set, these were used to in PCA and MDS analyses only.
+Whereas inbreeding coefficients independently estimated for the AU and TI populations were used to calculate summary statistics.

 ```
-for POP in AU TI
+for POP in AU TI global
         do
         nsamp=$(wc -l ${data}${POP}.bamlist | awk '{print $1}')
         nsites=$(zcat ${data}inbreeding/${POP.mafs.gz | tail -n+2 | wc -l)